Brynn Zalina Lovett

-Brynn Zalina Lovett (born 28 February 1993) is a Malaysian dancer and swimming instructor as well as former beauty queen.
+Brynn Zalina Lovett (born 28 February 1993) is a Malaysian dancer, swimming instructor and beauty pageant titleholder.
 She was crowned as Miss Malaysia World 2015 by her predecessor, Dewi Liana Seriestha at the pageant's grand finals in Corus Hotel, Kuala Lumpur on 29 August 2015.

 Early life

-Lovett's father is half Australian half Scottish while her mother is Murut.
+Lovett's father is an Australian of Scottish descent, while her mother is Murut.
 She has a twin sister named Tracey Lovett, who was a finalist at Miss Malaysia World 2014 which inspired her to participate the following year.
 She holds a Foundation in Communications from Taylor's University.